Eating & Drinking

 No.35 Mackenzie Walk

 What could be better than an al fresco drink or two on No.35 Mackenzie Walk‘s south-facing waterside terrace, sharing food with friends and making new memories?

 Taste The World

 There’s no need to go abroad for your favourite international dishes and ingredients – Canary Wharf is home to a wide range of delectable world cuisines.
-European flavours come courtesy of Italy at Scarpetta and Greece at the brilliantly-named Smashing Plates and, from further afield, you can sample authentic Indian at Chai Ki, Chinese at MamaLan and Rice Guys and Japanese food at ROKA and Sticks‘n’Sushi.
+Enjoy the food flavours of Greece at the brilliantly-named Smashing Plates and, from further afield, you can sample authentic Indian at Chai Ki, Chinese at MamaLan and Rice Guys and Japanese food at ROKA and Sticks‘n’Sushi.
 And don’t miss chai and coffee specialist Pamban, serving brews both Western and Asian.